driftwoodgatherer/driftwoodgatherer.github.io/ireland.md

 permalink: /ireland
 description:  Beautiful Irish driftwood gifts and arts and crafts from the shores of Ireland
 ---
+# A little bit of Ireland in your home

 ![Driftwood Art, Crafts and Gifts from Ireland](/ireland-flag-small.jpg)

-The driftwood is gathered from the shores of Donegal, Kerry, Dingle, Cork and Wicklow.
+The driftwood is gathered from the shores of
+ Donegal, Kerry, Dingle, Cork and Wicklow.
+If you want driftwood from a particular county in Ireland please send a message.
  Commissions to gather and prepare driftwood from other specific locations in Ireland is also undertaken.

-## A little bit of Ireland in your home
+## Art, Crafts and Gifts made with Irish Driftwood

 ### Small Driftwood pieces
 A simple idea that brings a real part of Ireland into your home.